elliejaysc/subGoalCountdown/README.md

 The widget also has controls along the left to change the font size, the font color, the stroke size & color, the asterisk color, & the chat command to clear it.

-**Please Note:** There's a *!reset* command that is baked in as well, if you ever need to reset the current value to the goal value.
+**Please Note:** There is a *!reset* command that is baked in as well, if you ever need to reset the current value to the goal value.